PedroBarcha/Memory-injection/Reproduction steps and artifacts/Claude/Harmful content generation (skills or org isntructions)/README.md

-# Making Claude always generate toxic content for all users within an organization
+# Making Claude generate toxic content for all users within an organization

 ## Summary
 Claude persistently acts in a toxic manner for all chat sessions and users across an organization.
 The attack may be executed via organization instructions or organization skills that create personal memories.